Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Linear elliptic regularity

 as $h > 0$ shrinks to zero.
 These functions are clearly well defined and belong to $W^{1,p}(B_r)$ if $h$ is sufficiently small, and it is straightforward (e.g.~using approximation by smooth functions) to show that $u^h \to \p_s u$ in $L^p(B_r)$ as $h \to 0$.
 The significance of Theorem~\ref{thm:elliptic} is that it gives us a uniform $W^{1,p}$-bound on $u^h$ with respect to~$h$.
 Indeed, pick a cutoff function $\beta \in C_0^\infty(B)$ that equals $1$ on $B_r$.
 Then $\beta u^h \in W^{1,p}_0(B)$ and thus satisfies the estimate of Theorem~\ref{thm:elliptic} (cf.~Exercise~\ref{EX:CZhigher}).
 We compute

 and observe that the right hand side is bounded as $h \to 0$ because $u^h \to \p_s u$ and $f^h \to \p_s f$ in~$L^p$.

 In light of this bound, the Banach-Alaoglu theorem implies that any sequence $u^{h_k}$ with $h_k \to 0$ has a weakly convergent subsequence in $W^{1,p}(B_r)$.
 But since $u^h$ already converges to $\p_s u$ in $L^p(B_r)$, the latter must also be the weak $W^{1,p}$-limit, implying $\p_s u \in W^{1,p}(B_r)$.
-Now the estimate \eqref{eqn:FredholmEstimate} follows from \eqref{eqn:diffQuotients} by observing,
+Now the estimate \eqref{eqn:FredholmEstimate} follows from \eqref{eqn:diffQuotients}, using Exercise~\ref{EX:weakNorm} below to bound the $W^{1,p}$-norm of the derivative of $u$ in terms its difference quotients:

 \end{proof}